-Joint filers mostly receive higher income thresholds for certain taxes and deductions—this means they can earn a larger amount of income and potentially qualify for certain tax breaks.
+Joint filers mostly receive higher income thresholds for certain taxes and deductions—this means they can often earn a larger amount of income and still potentially qualify for certain tax breaks.

-- In addition, separate filers are usually limited to a smaller IRA contribution deduction.
+- Additionally, separate filers are usually limited to a smaller IRA contribution deduction.

-- They also cannot take the deduction for student loan interest, or the tuition and fees deduction.
+- They also can't take the deduction for student loan interest.

 - The capital loss deduction limit is $1,500 each when filing separately, instead of $3,000 on a joint return.

 The best way to find out if you should file jointly or separately with your spouse is to prepare the tax return both ways.
 Double-check your calculations and then look at the net refund or balance due from each method.